-(98) Rule 3-8 does not apply to a proceeding for revocation of a grant of probate or administration with or without will annexed, and an order revoking the grant must not be made solely because of default in filing an application response or, if the court orders service and filing of pleadings in an application under paragraph (d) of subrule (91), a response to civil claim.
+(99) Rule 3-8 does not apply to a proceeding for revocation of a grant of probate or administration with or without will annexed, and an order revoking the grant must not be made solely because of default in filing an application response or, if the court orders service and filing of pleadings in an application under subrule (91)(e), a response to civil claim.

-Comment: This subrule carries forward the effect of the present Rule 62(11), but only in relation to proceedings for revocation of a grant.
-Rule 62(11) currently prohibits default judgment (or summary judgment by reason of default of pleading) in any proceeding covered by the definition of "probate action" in Rule 62(1), i.e. solemn form probate, actions for the administration of an estate, and revocation actions.
-The Project Committee has reached the conclusion that continuing the prohibition on default judgment in contested probate business is not warranted, except in the case of an application for revocation.
+Comment: This subrule carries forward the effect of the present Rule 21-4(10), but only in relation to proceedings for revocation of a grant.
+Rule 21-4(10) currently prohibits default judgment (or summary judgment by reason of default of pleading) in any proceeding covered by the definition of "probate action" in Rule 21-4(1), i.e. solemn form probate, actions for the administration of an estate, and revocation actions.
+The Project Committee has concluded that continuation of the prohibition on default judgment in contested probate business is not warranted, except in the case of an application for revocation.
 Revocation of a grant by default could create confusion and uncertainty surrounding the estate.
 The revocation may not come to the attention of persons beneficially interested and third parties dealing with the personal representative, who may continue to assume the grant is in effect.

-The repeal of Rule 62(11) has the effect of permitting discontinuance, dismissal by consent, and voluntary settlement (compromise) of administration actions and proceedings for solemn form probate and revocation without first having to obtain leave of the court.
+The repeal of the present Rule 21-4(10) will have the effect of permitting discontinuance, dismissal by consent, and voluntary settlement (compromise) of administration actions and proceedings for solemn form probate and revocation without first having to obtain leave of the court.
 While the traditional position has been that a will cannot be validated by consent, the Project Committee sees no useful purpose in preventing these alternatives that are available generally in other types of civil litigation from being available in proceedings related to grants of probate and administration, provided that all interested parties are in agreement with the result in question.

-Summary judgment by default in solemn form proceeding
+Default judgment in solemn form proceeding

-(99) If the court awards summary judgment in a proceeding for probate in solemn form by reason of failure to file an application response or notice of civil claim, the registrar must issue a grant of probate in common form.
+(100) If the court awards default judgment in a proceeding for probate in solemn form by reason of failure to file an application response or response to civil claim, the registrar must issue a grant of probate in common form.

 Comment: A grant of probate in solemn form cannot be revoked, except on appeal.
 A common form grant, however, may be revoked and a new one issued to the same or another executor.
 A default judgment is inherently capable of being set aside or varied on proper grounds.
-(See the present Rule 25(15) and Civil Rule 3-8(11).)
+(See Rule 3-8(11).)
 Default judgments sometimes occur through inadvertent failure to plead.
 By analogy, the default judgment in solemn form proceedings that would be possible under these proposed probate rules should take effect as a grant in common form.